Region II

 Special Use - No riding during scheduled Big Game hunts.
 Hooved animal riding, bicycling and Off -Highway Vehicle (OHV) use permitted only by individuals possessing a valid hunting and fishing license and WMA permit or a High Impact Habitat Conservation Permit.

-Open one hour before sunrise until one hour after sunset on quota hunt days.
+Open 30 minutes before sunrise until 30 minutes after sunset on quota hunt days.
 Possession of alcoholic beverages is prohibited.
 No camping allowed.

 Yanahli